mdzehadulislam8/predicting_effects_of_drugs/README.md

 ⚠️ **Data Privacy**: Ensure compliance with HIPAA, GDPR, and institutional regulations before deployment.

 ⚠️ **Dataset Access**: The dataset is proprietary and requires permission.
 Contact maintainers for access.
-This project is developed for educational and research purposes.
-Ensure compliance with your institution's policies and healthcare regulations before clinical deployment.

-## Support & Contact

-For issues, questions, or collaborations:
-- Review the code comments and docstrings
-- Check the project structure and file descriptions
-- Verify dataset format and file paths match expectations

-## Disclaimer
+## License & Disclaimer

-This application is intended for research and educational purposes.
-It should not be used for clinical decision-making without proper validation, clinical oversight, and regulatory approval.
-Always consult qualified healthcare professionals for medical decisions.
+Developed for educational and research purposes.
+Not intended for clinical decision-making without proper validation and oversight.

 ---

-**Last Updated**: December 2025
+**Last Updated**: December 2025 | **Status**: Active Development
 **Status**: Active Development
  & Disclaimer